croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

         criteria:
           - "Ensures compliance is met for all legislations impacting the business."
           - "Delegates and tracks initiatives."
-          - "Wide understanding of scaling initiatives in the org (risks/investment)."
+          - "Understanding of measuring initiatives in the org (eg:risks/investment)."
           - "Has extended knowledge of all areas of business analysis domain."